cwhite911/trianglenc-crime/README.md

 1. Click the filter icon on the top left of the screen to switch to the filter view.
 2. Click the **Add filter** button to add a new filter.
 3. Select the **reported_date** field to filter the data by.
-4. Move the slider in from the time line to adjust the filter to one month.
+4. Move the slider in from the timeline to adjust the filter to one month.
     * Set the start and end date to **06/01/14 - 07/01/14**
 5. Press the **play** button to animate the filter over time.
     > Stop the animation by pressing the pause button which appears once the animation is playing.